-Ms. Ching-Chen Chiu, aged 52, has served as the Vice President of Clinical Operations of our Company since November 2021 and as executive officer and legal representative of Belite Bio (Shanghai) Limited (our wholly owned subsidiary in China) since January 2022.
+Ms. Ching-Chen Chiu, aged 52, has served as the Vice President of Clinical Operations of our Company since November 2021.
 She is primarily responsible for leading our global clinical operations.
 Prior to joining our Company, Ms. Chiu has over 15 years' experience leading global clinical CRO companies where she served as board and managing director of CMIC Asia Pacific and executive director of EPS International Co.
 Ltd. Ms. Chiu's extensive clinical operations and research experience includes managing over hundred clinical studies in multiple therapeutic areas for both CRO's and global pharmaceutical companies while she was at Pfizer and Bayer.
 Ms. Chiu received her bachelor's degree in science from Taipei Medical University, and master's degree in science (medical information) from University of Warwick, UK.